-- \\People's Bible This set of popular commentaries (41 volumes) is strongly recommended, but they are fairly basic and they do not handle every difficult question that comes up.
+- People's Bible Northwestern Publishing House.
+This set of popular commentaries (41 volumes) is strongly recommended, but they are fairly basic and they do not handle every difficult question that comes up.
 They can be supplemented by other works.
-The biblical text is from NIV 1984. - \Kretzmann Popular Commentary 4 volumes.
+The biblical text is from NIV 1984.
+Church/School libraries should buy the set. - Kretzmann Popular Commentary 4 volumes.
 Though very dated (1921 first edition) and based on the KJV, this reliable old set can still be useful to consult concerning difficult questions.
 It is out of print, but free editions are available online.
+Ir also illustrates areas in which the most common Lutheran interpretation has changed in the last century.